onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 This system will wipe the floor with any other - nothing will be able to compete and every competing power structure will join in their best  newly understood and deeper self interest - not out of fear but through a combination of seduction, shame, and consensual indoctrination

-and hey - I'll practice what I preach - I'll be the first to opt-in to this system and I will not be a billionaire or eventually a trillionaire, I'll consume according to the personal curve and I'll strive to steer as much cultural and economic capital as I deserve and have earned - according to the second curve - and all of that accounting will happen on this reputational system - the new arena
+and hey - I'll practice what I preach - I'll be the first to opt-in to this system and I will not be a billionaire or eventually a trillionaire, I'll consume according to the personal curve and I'll strive to steer as much cultural and economic capital as I deserve and have earned - according to the second curve - and all of that accounting will happen on this reputational system - the new arena one of the twitch founders initially live-streamed his whole life 24/7 and that was the entire website - his personal livestream, I will live-report my spending and ownership in a completely transparent way in this new property regime
+Twitch co-founder Justin Kan was one of the first "lifestreamers," broadcasting his own life 24/7 on the platform he co-founded, Justin.tv, which was the precursor to Twitch.

 Infinity is on the event horizon of existence - the question is do we want it badly enough